Trust but verify

 The other night I saw on the news about the lawsuit between a car purchaser and the car manufacturer.
 The car company had placed on the window the disclosure of what could be expected mileage wise.
 The statement was simple; 49 miles per gallon average on the highway and 43 mpg for city driving.

-The lawsuit was based on argument that the car purchaser only received a lesser result.
+The lawsuit was based on an argument that the car purchaser only received a lesser result.

 Here are a few tips to protect you: